Glimepiride: 7 things you should know

 - Make sure you eat regular meals and always carry a reliable source of glucose with you (such as glucose tablets).
 Be alert for the symptoms of hypoglycemia (such as dizziness, headache, sweating, and shaking).

-- Glimepiride may make your skin more sun-sensitive, increasing the risk of becoming burnt.
+- Glimepiride may make your skin more sun-sensitive, increasing the risk of becoming sunburned.
 Always wear an SPF 30-50+ sunblock when going outdoors.
 Avoid tanning booths.

 - Tell your dentist that you take glimepiride before receiving any dental care.